-1. Federation of Indian Export Organisations is a trade promotion organization in India, jointly established in 1965 by the Ministry of Commerce, Government of India, and the private trade and industry.
-The organization is responsible for representing and assisting Indian entrepreneurs and exporters in foreign markets.
+1. Federation of Indian Export Organisations is a trade promotion organization in India, jointly established in 1965 by the Ministry of Commerce, Government of India, and the

 - 2. Software Technology Parks of India is a society established in 1991 by the Indian Ministry of Electronics and Information Technology with the objective of encouraging, promoting, and boosting the export of software from India. - 3.
 Make in India initiative is a brainchild of Prime Minister Narendra Modi, who aims to make India a manufacturing hub to create self-reliance and increased employment and economic activity, by encouraging both multinational and domestic companies to manufacture their products within the country.